 Countdown: the Best Photos of 2020

-I probably speak on behalf of most of us when I say that 2020 was a miserable year that we would rather leave behind us as soon as possible.
-Let’s hope that 2021 will be better; at least there are some reasons for moderate optimism.
+Before discussing my best photos of 2020, it’s inevitable to say something about the year itself.
+I probably speak on behalf of most of us when I say that it was a miserable year.
+And that we would rather leave it behind us as soon as possible.
+Let’s hope that next year will be better; at least there are some reasons for moderate optimism.

 Photographically it was also a somewhat different year.
 Foreign travel was not an option and even within the Netherlands the possibilities were limited.
 I always traveled carelessly all over the country by train and bus, but that suddenly became rather difficult.
 After the “train service in national interest” this spring, and the very urgent advice to use public transport only for essential journeys, things become somewhat easier in June.
 But long train journeys with a face mask are still not lightly embarked upon.